tarantool/doc/doc/book/admin/vshard_admin.rst

 Now each node can send multiple buckets in parallel in a round-robin manner to multiple destinations, or to just one.

-To set the degree of parallelism, a new option was added -- :ref:`rebalancer_max_sending <cfg_basic-rebalancer_max_sending>`.
+To set the degree of parallelism, use the :ref:`sharding.rebalancer_max_sending <configuration_reference_sharding_rebalancer_max_sending>` option:
-You can specify it in a storage configuration in the root table:

-..  code-block:: lua
+..  code-block:: yaml

+    sharding:
-    cfg.rebalancer_max_sending = 5
+      rebalancer_max_sending: 5
-    vshard.storage.cfg(cfg, box.info.uuid)

-In routers, this option is ignored.

 ..  note::

-    Specifying ``cfg.rebalancer_max_sending = N`` probably won't give N times speed up.
+    Specifying ``sharding.rebalancer_max_sending = N`` probably won't give N times speed up.
 It depends on network, disk, number of other fibers in the system.

-**Example #1:**
+..  _vshard-parallel-rebalancing-example1:

+Example 1
+*********

 You have 10 replica sets and a new one is added.
 Now all the 10 replica sets will try to send buckets to the new one.

 Assume that each replica set can send up to 5 buckets at once.
 In that case, the new replica set will experience a rather big load of 50 buckets being downloaded at once.
 If the node needs to do some other work, perhaps such a big load is undesirable.
-Also too many parallel buckets can cause timeouts in the rebalancing process itself.
+Also too, many parallel buckets can cause timeouts in the rebalancing process itself.

 To fix the problem, you can set a lower value for ``rebalancer_max_sending`` for old replica sets, or decrease ``rebalancer_max_receiving`` for the new one.
-  In the latter case some workers on old nodes will be throttled, and you will see that in the logs.
+In the latter case, some workers on old nodes will be throttled, and you will see that in the logs.

-``rebalancer_max_sending`` is important, if you have restrictions for the maximal number of buckets that can be read-only at once in the cluster.
+``rebalancer_max_sending`` is important, if you have restrictions for the maximum number of buckets that can be read only at once in the cluster.
 As you remember, when a bucket is being sent, it does not accept new write requests.

-**Example #2:**
+..  _vshard-parallel-rebalancing-example2:

+Example 2
+*********

 You have 100000 buckets and each bucket stores ~0.001% of your data.
 The cluster has 10 replica sets.
 And you never can afford > 0.1% of data locked on write.
 Then you should not set ``rebalancer_max_sending`` > 10 on these nodes.
 It guarantees that the rebalancer won't send more than 100 buckets at once in the whole cluster.

-If ``max_sending`` is too high and ``max_receiving`` is too low, then some buckets will try to get relocated – and will fail with that.
+If ``rebalancer_max_sending`` is too high and ``rebalancer_max_receiving`` is too low, then some buckets will try to get relocated – and will fail with that.
 This problem will consume network resources and time.
 It is important to configure these parameters to not conflict with each other.